Effective Collaboration in Project Management

 By using collaboration frameworks, teams are able to effectively function even if they’re not in the same room.

-They see tasks in real time, updates, and know where they are on the project.
+They see tasks and updates in real-time and know where they are on the project.

 Typically, you can use social intranet software or other collaboration tools for that task.

-For example, you may use Office 365 to keep track of everything and everyone at your company.
+For example, you may use Microsoft 365 to keep track of everything and everyone at your company.

 At the same time, your teammates need to be able to see their tasks and all the information they need.

-Otherwise, you could be stuck emailing files back and forth, losing as much as 2 hours every day on finding the information you need to do your job.
+Otherwise, you could be stuck emailing files back and forth, losing as many as two hours every day on finding the information you need to do your job.

 The collaborative process wants to put a stop to that, and help you and your team manage your time and resources better.